wp-plugins/mobile-client-detection-plugin/readme.txt

 This plug-in can overload template files and theme directories - by the detected platform.

 And it can provide query_vars 'platform' & 'browser' for creating multi-device templates.

+It can also be very helpful when it’s required to load different versions of CSS/JS code.

 Currently it can detect the following mobile platforms:
 1. Android Phones (Android 1.x & 2.x)